scambier/tic80-typescript/README.md

 ### 2017-07-11

+- Compile from TS to JS (*finally...*)
 - Renamed "main.ts" to "sample.ts"
-- Added a hack to ensure init code waits for its dependencies
+- Described a small trick to ensure that the init code waits for its dependencies
+- Removed the `require` of the compiled file
+- Cleared README a bit

 ### 2017-07-09